As the climate gets warmer, we can expect increases in the number, size, and duration of wildfires.

 It is important to especially check in on people who are most at risk for negative health effects from wildfire smoke.
 This can include people with cardiovascular or respiratory disease, older adults, children under 18 years of age, pregnant women, outdoor workers, and those of lower socio-economic status.

 Wildfire smoke results in some of the worst air quality that we can face here in Canada.
 It is always good to be prepared and have a plan to avoid as much exposure as possible.

-If you are wondering how to purify air from wildfire smoke by incorporating a portable air purifier into your plan, we recommend our UV air purifiers, Tulip 2 and Cosmos Wall Mount for your home or workplace respectively.
+If you are wondering how to purify air from wildfire smoke by incorporating a portable air purifier into your plan, we recommend our HEPA air purifiers, Tulip and Azalea-02 for your home or workplace respectively.